Powered by the Science of Reading

 The Intelligent Reading Specialist

-Every major reading program says “proven results.”
+Every major reading program says "proven results."
 Ask for the data and you get a sales call, a gated whitepaper, or silence.
-LUCA publishes specific outcomes because families and educators deserve to make decisions based on evidence, not marketing.

 | Feature | LUCA | Lexia Core5 | Amira Learning | All About Reading |